 We aim to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided, inform us immediately, so that we can do our best to resolve the problem.
 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
 If you would like to make a formal complaint, then you can e-mail our office at firstname.lastname@example.org to put your complaint in writing.
 Making a complaint will not affect how we handle your case.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can raise your concerns with the Solicitors Regulation Authority

 What to do if we cannot resolve your complaint

 If we are unable to resolve your complaint ourselves the Legal Ombudsman may be able to help you.
 The Legal Ombudsman will look at your complaint independently and this will not affect how we handle your case.
 You must have tried to resolve your complaint with us first before the Legal Ombudsman accepts a complaint for investigation.

 If making a complaint to the Legal Ombudsman, you must do so:

-No more than three years from when you should reasonably have known there was cause for complaint
+No more than one year from the date when you should reasonably have known that there was cause for complaint

 If you would like more information about the Legal Ombudsman, please contact them.